I got gang-banged in the bathroom at my high school prom

-- A common story with many hippies and flower children from the 1960's and 70's as well.
-After they grew up, got out of the hippie phase, and had kids of their own they freaked out just like their parents did with them once the kids started Sex Drugs And Rockn Roll for themselves and tried to differentiate their experiences from those of their kids, with the most common justification being that it was "just so much more innocent then".
+- A common story with many hippies and flower children from the 1960s and '70s as well.
+After they got older, many of them out of the hippie phase, and had kids of their own.
+They freaked out just like their own parents once the kids started into Sex, Drugs, and Rock & Roll for themselves.
+They tried to differentiate their experiences from those of their kids, with the most common justification being that it was "just so much more innocent then."

 - Johnny Cash embraced Christianity after he earned a reputation as an outlaw in his twenties and thirties.
 He wound up using his experiences to serve as a strong advocate for social justice and prison reform, but themes of guilt and repentance were fairly common in his lyrics all the same.
-(He originally attempted to break in as a gospel singer, as seen in The Movie.
+(He originally attempted to break in as a gospel singer, as seen in the biopic Walk the Line.
 He left his original label because they wouldn't let him record gospel stuff.)

 - Stephen Fry.
 As a teenager he was expelled from school twice, was a serial thief, and served several months in prison; now he's well-known as "the politest man in England."

-- Believe it or not, Ben Stein (of "Bueller....Bueller...." fame) wasn't quite so stuffy when he was in college 40 years ago and was protesting the Vietnam War.
+- Believe it or not, Ben Stein (of "Bueller....Bueller...." fame) wasn't quite so stuffy when he was in college 45 years ago and was protesting The Vietnam War.
 (Even more shockingly, his mother approved of it!)

-- And everyone's favorite sardonic moralist, Bill O'Reilly, was - by his own admission - quite the womanizer back in The Seventies.
+- And everyone's favorite sardonic moralist, Bill O'Reilly, was - by his own admission - quite the womanizer back in The '70s.

-- Myster writer Anne Perry, who was revealed to be murderer Juliet Hulme after the release of the movie Heavenly Creatures.
+- Mystery writer Anne Perry, who was revealed to be murderer Juliet Hulme after the release of the movie Heavenly Creatures.

 - Considering just how notorious Murphy Brown was In-Universe, it might not be a surprise that Candice Bergen was pretty rebellious.
-One prank she was a part of (when she was 21, which kind of deflates the "teen" part) required a temporary shut down of the New York Stock Exchange.
+One prank she was a part of (when she was 21, which eliminates the "teen" part) required a temporary shut down of the New York Stock Exchange.